TEN THINGS ABOUT MOTOCROSS BOOT PHILOSOPHY

 (6) Stiff boots.
 The benefit of stiffer boots is the added strength around your heel, ankles and lower legs.
 Stronger boots protect more on impact, and they can act as an extra set of suspension, too.
 Long days of riding are made easier when your boots help absorb the impacts of bumps and jumps.
 Plus, stiffer boots usually have increased durability, which means your dollar goes further.
 Stiff boots make it more difficult to feel the footpeg and easier to be clumsy when shifting or using the rear brake, which can be dangerous.
 Stiffer boots also tend to be bigger, which makes it easier to catch your toe and twist your ankle in ruts.

 (7) Hinges.
 Performance-level boots use hinges to increase flexibility, lessen break-in time and increase durability.
 Hinges allow companies to use strong material while still getting the boot to flex.
-The Fox F3 (out of production now) came without a hinge, but it was way too stiff, and the boots were practically worn out before they were comfortably broken in.
 Nowadays, the only boots without hinges are the lower price-point boots with softer leather and softer plastic compounds.
 These break in easily but also offer less protection for serious riders.

 (8) Flex stoppers.
 With the addition of hinges also came flex stoppers, which are little shelves integrated into the top-tier boots to limit the ankle’s range of motion and prevent injury.
 The Alpinestars Tech 10 boot also features a frontal flex-control system that works like suspension for your ankle as it bends forward.
 Originally, these were made too stiff, and riders had to cut them by hand to get the boots to flex.
 Now, Alpinestars has fixed the issue.